Skip to Content

 What are you doing tomorrow?

-Another commonly used form used to express an action which is occurring is: Present tense of être (to be) + en train de + infinitive.
+Another commonly used form to express an action that is occurring is the present tense of être (to be) + en train de + infinitive.
 This form is used to express “in the middle of” or “happening now”.

 Je suis en train de manger la pizza.